therealtrex/GDIMacGyver/content/Lab1_awsaddon/setup_add_on.md

 - On the Add Metadata screen enter in a name of: `SplunkWorkshopMetadata`
 - Select the `SplunkWorkshopAWS` account you created earlier.
 - From AWS Regions select the `region` you are using for this lab (not sure?
-Ask your instructor) eg US East (N. Virginia)
+Ask your instructor) eg US West (N. California) us-west-1.
 - Under APIs/Internal (in seconds), select `Clear All`
 - Expand the `EC2 arrow` and `select all EC2 options` while also changing the `frequency from 3600 to 300`.
 See example below